Jump to Section

 We offer ideas for all seasons so take those boots or snowshoes out of the closet and go for a hike!
 Get revitalized and melt away stress; there's always a special peace or joy in being surrounded by nature whether you're all alone on a remote path or on a busy trail exchanging cheerful greetings with like-minded people.

 HikeNewEngland.com covers hikes in Maine, Vermont, New Hampshire, Massachusetts, Connecticut, and Rhode Island.
-We'd like to hear about your adventures in these areas so feel free to

 If you enjoy HikeNewEngland.com, please consider helping out by donating to the project.
 In an effort to provide free trail guides to both casual walkers and seasoned hikers, HikeNewEngland.com has been, and continues to be, an unpaid endeavor for over 10 years now.